 Actions outstanding from the QRP.

-QM-QI visits - QM visit tracker., visit planning, and Visit report update – agreement of content for distribution.
+QM-QI visits - QM visit tracker, visit planning, and Visit report update – agreement of content for distribution.

 Enhanced monitoring update.

 New specialty data, information, intelligence [latest Scottish Trainee survey (STS) new notifications of concern, updates to actions from previous visits] for review and consideration of need for action & response.